 - We then typically assess any Overdraft Fee, NSF Return Item Fee (Insufficient Funds), UAF Overdraft Fee (Uncollected/Unavailable Funds Fee) on the day the debit caused the overdraft or returned item.
 More than one overdraft fee may be charged against the account per day, not to exceed 5 per day.
 Continuous OD (overdraft) fees are assessed on the fifth business day that the balance has been overdrawn.
 The fee would be deducted from the available balance at that time

-- Service Charges that will be assessed at the end of your statement cycle may include a Monthly Maintenance Service Charge, Below Minimum Balance Maintenance Fee, Returned Mail Fee or Regulation D Violation Fee (If applicable)
+- Service Charges that will be assessed at the end of your statement cycle may include a Monthly Maintenance Service Charge, Below Minimum Balance Maintenance Fee, or Returned Mail Fee (If applicable)

 We may give preference to any fees, charges, checks, debits or other items payable to us.
 However, if for some reason we must manually post your payments, items presented for payment may be paid in an order we select.
 If you are expecting a credit to your account by ACH, you should not schedule a debit to occur on the same day as your ACH credit may not be received until after your debit, resulting in an overdraft.
 For example, an ACH withdrawal transaction may be held for up to two business days before it posts to your account.
 We may change our posting order at any time, but we will notify you if such a change may affect you adversely.
 On your account statement we do not necessarily report debits and credits in the order that we posted them to your account.
 If an item is presented without sufficient available funds in your account to pay it, we may, at our discretion, pay the item (creating an overdraft) or return the item (NSF).
 The amounts of the overdraft and NSF fees are disclosed elsewhere.
 We encourage you to make careful records and practice good account management.
 This will help you to avoid writing checks or drafts without sufficient available funds and incurring the resulting fees.